 The Global Reading Challenge is a reading incentive program for 4th and 5th graders enrolled in Seattle Public Schools.
-Students form teams and read 10 books, then take part in a trivia competition to determine the winner for the city of Seattle.
+Students form teams and read selected books, then take part in a trivia competition.

 What is The Global Reading Challenge?

 Our Mission: To encourage reading as a fun and recreational activity that allows 4th and 5th grade students of all reading abilities to engage in the sport of reading.
-This citywide program is a collaborative effort between The Seattle Public Library and the Seattle Public Schools.
-Students form teams of 7 and read 10 books, then take part in a trivia competition, answering questions about the books, to determine the winner for the city of Seattle.
+This citywide program is a collaborative effort between The Seattle Public Library and Seattle Public Schools.
+Students form teams of 7 and read a selection of books, then take part in a trivia competition, answering questions about the books, to determine the winner for the city of Seattle.

-Is the goal to read all 10 books?
+Is the goal to read all of the books?

 No. The goal is to read one or two books deeply and to have fun doing it.
-While participants are welcome to read all 10 books, the books are chosen to reflect a range of reading difficulty and interests.
+While participants are welcome to read all of the books, the books are chosen to reflect a range of reading difficulty and interests.
 Not all books will be appealing to all readers.

-How do I support my child who is participating?
+How do I support a child who is participating?

-This program values kids directing their own participation and teamwork at school.
-However, you can support your child by reading the books with them and talking about the stories these books tell.
+This program values kids directing their own participation and teamwork at school and at homework help.
+However, you can support a child by reading the books with them and talking about the stories these books tell.
 We choose books with diverse perspectives, and sometimes challenging content.
 We hope that they will lead to conversations that help develop empathy.

-How do I sign my child up for the Global Reading Challenge?
+How does a child sign up for the Global Reading Challenge?

 What is the timeline?

-Does it cost money to for my child to participate?
+Does it cost money to for a child to participate?